-In this B1 lesson, students will practice using quantifiers (much, many, a lot, little, few, some, any, no).
+In this Intermediate lesson plan, students will practice using quantifiers (much, many, a lot, little, few, some, any, no).
 They will also learn about the difference between knockoffs and counterfeits.

 The lesson starts with a few warm-up questions about original products and counterfeits.
 The student discusses the differences between genuine shoes and counterfeit ones in the picture.

 Video: Why this Gucci knockoff is totally legal

 Prior to watching a video, the student learns new vocabulary by matching it to the definitions (genuine, knockoff, counterfeit, etc.) and using it in sentences.